A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 Phone: +66 (0) 21187004

 Small files: Remove all unnecessary documents.
-We do not want any extra copies or duplicates, or documents that are NOT on the checklists.
-A one-page confirmation summary issued by your bank is best, if not just the most recent 2-3 pages of a bank statement.
-Pictures are normally not required, but if you choose to submit, make black-and-white copies only.
+The Embassy do not need any extra copies or duplicates, or documents that are NOT on the checklists.
+Photos (other than your passport size photo) are normally not required, but if you choose to submit, make black-and-white copies only.
 Do not print out a paper copy of the application form.
-The only document you need to print out from the Application Portal is the Cover Letter (and for groups also the receipt with group name and name of group members).
+The only document you need to print out from the Application Portal is the Cover Letter.
+Group applications must also print out and present the receipt stating the group name and list of group members.

 All supporting documents must be in Norwegian or translated into English.
-This includes itineraries and Internet printouts.
-Make them as short and to the point as possible.
+This includes itineraries and web printouts.
+Make them as short, and to the point as possible.

-The Embassy will only receive applications with a prior appointment made through the Norway Visa Application Centre on Tuesdays and Thursdays between 09.00 - 11.00.
-Please be advised that the Embassy has a limited number of time slots per week, and that the case processing time for visa applications submitted directly at the embassy will be fourteen (14) days counting from when the Embassy receives all the required documents.
+The Embassy will only receive applications with a prior appointment made through the Norway Visa Application Centre (VFS) by telephone.
+Please be advised that the Embassy has a limited number of time slots, and that the case processing time for visa applications submitted directly at the embassy will be fourteen (14) days counting from when the Embassy receives all the required documents.

 WARNING: False Visa Agents